-This course offers a practical introduction to the fundamental principles of public speaking and a forum for practicing public speaking skills.
-A variety of instructional strategies - discussion, class workshops, readings, lectures, and presentations - is applied to teach students the processes by which effective speeches are conceived, prepared and delivered.
-Through practice, students' confidence in their public speaking ability will increase; principles of effective public speaking will be internalized; existing speaking skills will be reinforced and areas for improvement identified; and effective aspects of speech preparation and delivery in a variety of speech contexts demonstrated.
-Co-requisite: English 210.
+This course is designed to provide both a practical introduction to the fundamental principles of public speaking and a forum for practicing public speaking skills.
+Through a variety of instructional strategies (discussion, class workshops, readings, lectures, and presentations), students will learn the processes by which effective speeches are conceived, prepared and delivered.
+Co-requisite: ENGL 210.